Trading quotes from the best traders

 Jesse Livermore

 “Speculators without a plan are like a general without a strategy, and therefore without an actionable battle plan.
-Speculators without a single clear plan can only act and react, act and react, to the slings and arrows of stock market misfortune, until they are defeated.”
+Speculators without a single clear plan can only act and react, act and react, to the slings and arrows of stock market misfortune, until they are defeated.” and “Sell down to your sleeping level” (have an adequate amount of risk in your portfolio so you can sleep well at night)

 – Jesse Livermore, author of Reminiscences of a Stock Operator